NU Home Sites:

 Dates Used: Scheduled opening in 2026

 First Game: First game of 2026 is TBA.
 South Dakota State is slated for Sept.
-12. It is possible that there will be a home game before that.
+12. It is likely that this will be the first game at Ryan II.

 NU Record at New Ryan Field: